nicolaDeCristofaro/Analysis_of_security_threats_in_the_Cloud/README.md

   Despite benefits of blockchain system in security, transparency and fault-tolerance, blockchain-based applications frequently needed a powerful backend service supports.
 Most blockchain systems utilized PoW consensus.
 Since the invention of Bitcoin, PoW had been a major consensus mechanism in blockchain system.
 In PoW mechanism, miners scramble the right of packaging block by solving a cryptographic puzzle.
 Although PoW provides high fault tolerance and security, it is computational exhausted to each node in the blockchain network.
 Portable communication devices, such as mobile smart phone, could not be deployed by PoW blockchain due to its constrained computation ability.
 Outsourcing this cryptographic puzzle game can be a solution in this scenario.

-- #### Cloud Storage Offloading for Blockchain Although blockchain was capable of storing temper-resistant data on-chain, blockchain’s storage capability was limited.
+- #### Cloud Storage Offloading for Blockchain Although blockchain was capable of storing tamper-resistant data on-chain, blockchain’s storage capability was limited.
 For example, Bitcoin’s block size was only 1MB, which cannot used to storage large volume of data.
 Meanwhile, storing high amount of data on-chain could lead the full node size of the blockchain network intolerable high to PC and mobile users.
 Thus, off-chain storage technology was introduced to tackle this challenge.
 Cloud service Providers offer storage-as-a-service as a scalable off chain solution to users.

   Using cloud storage is an alternative method for reinforcing blockchain systems, from the perspective of mass data storage, which reduces the restriction caused by the limited storage space of blocks.